-Concrete disc: choice according to diameter, marking.
+Disc for concrete: the choice depends on the diameter and marking.
 Wheels for dry and wet cutting

 Subscribe